hu3rror/memos-on-fly/README.md

 ## Edit your `fly.toml`

-You can take [fly.example.toml](fly.example.toml) in this repository as a reference and modify according to the comments.
+You can take [fly.with.litestream.example.toml](fly.with.litestream.example.toml) in this repository as a reference and modify according to the comments.

 ### Details of manual modifications